ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * When relying on wildcard patterns and complex patterns, the encoded scope can be compact in size while allowing the Administrator to operate on large pools of group names.

-* When relying on wildcard patterns and complex patterns, the Administrator and the AS do not need to know the exact group names for requesting and issuing an Access Token, respectively (see {{getting-access}}).
-In turn, the Group Manager can effectively take the final decision about the name to assign to an OSCORE group, upon its creation (see {{collection-resource-post}}).
+* When relying on wildcard patterns and complex patterns, the Administrator and the AS do not need to know the exact group names for requesting and issuing an access token, respectively (see {{getting-access}}).
+In turn, the Group Manager can effectively take the final decision about the name to assign to an OSCORE group when creating it (see {{collection-resource-post}}).

 # Getting Access to the Group Manager # {#getting-access}

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.

-In particular, communications between the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession, and server authentication.
+In particular, communications between the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof of possession, and server authentication.
 To this end, the AS may explicitly signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{RFC9200}}.

 With reference to the AS, communications between the Administrator and the AS (`/token` endpoint) as well as between the Group Manager and the AS (`/introspect` endpoint) can be secured by different means, for instance using DTLS {{RFC9147}} or OSCORE {{RFC8613}}.
-Further details on how the AS secures communications (with the Administrator and the Group Manager) depend on the transport profile of ACE in use, and are out of the scope of this document.
+Further details on how the AS secures communications (with the Administrator and the Group Manager) depend on the transport profile of ACE used, and are out of the scope of this document.

-In order to specify authorization information for Administrators, the format and encoding of scope defined in {{scope-format}} of this document MUST be used, for both the 'scope' claim in the Access Token and the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of RFC9200}}).
+In order to specify authorization information for Administrators, the format and encoding of scope defined in {{scope-format}} of this document MUST be used, for both the 'scope' claim in the access token and the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of RFC9200}}).

 If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern (see {{scope-format}}), then all such scope entries MUST adhere to the same pattern semantics.
-Also, in the 'scope' claim of the Access Token issued by the AS, that semantics MUST be used for all the scope entries that specify a complex pattern.
+Also, in the 'scope' claim of the access token issued by the AS, that semantics MUST be used for all the scope entries that specify a complex pattern.

-Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of RFC9594}} for the 'scope' claim of the Access Token.
-In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.
+Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of RFC9594}} for the 'scope' claim of the access token.
+In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type "application/aif+cbor" registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.

 Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of RFC9277}}, where ct is the ID assigned to the CoAP Content-Format CF_ID registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.
 Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
 Finally, please delete this paragraph.